-When he was in his early 20s, a car turned in front of Terry as he was riding his bike down Baxter Street, near the University of Georgia dorms.
+When he was in his early 20s, a car turned in front of Terry as he rode his bike down Baxter Street hill, near the University of Georgia dorms.
 Terry suffered a horrific brain injury and was rushed to Emory Hospital in Atlanta where they operated and placed a metal plate over a hole in his skull.

-A long recovery followed, during which Terry went back to UGA and received his Master’s degree in Counseling.
-Terry because a college admissions’ counselor, first in Ailey, Georgia and later in Columbus, Georgia.
+A long recovery followed, during which Terry went back to UGA and received his Master’s degree in counseling.
+Terry became a college admissions counselor, first in Ailey, Georgia and later in Columbus, Georgia.

 Other Inspirations for Gone From These Woods

-Getting back to the rabbit, I spent a few minutes looking at the dead bunny, wondering if it had felt any pain when it died and also wondering why it had to die like that.
-It wasn’t much of a “leap” for me to imagine how hard it would be for someone like me to shoot a rabbit.
-Later, while writing, I gave my Gone From These Woods narrator, eleven-year-old Daniel Sartain, those same thoughts and feelings when he’s looking at a dead rabbit in the woods and then later when he tries to shoot a live rabbit.
+Getting back to the rabbit, I spent a few minutes looking at the dead bunny, wondering if it had felt any pain when it died and also wondering why it had to die like that. it wasn’t much of a leap for me to imagine how hard it would be for someone like me to shoot a rabbit.
+Later, while writing, I gave my Gone From These Woods narrator, eleven-year-old Daniel Sartain, those same thoughts and feelings when he looked at a dead rabbit in the woods and then later when he tried to shoot a live rabbit.